belcurv/medium/articles/modular_js_3.md

 });
 ```

-Inside the callback, `gulp.src()` expects the location of our `.scss` files as a string.
-The wildcard `/**/` instructs Gulp to look for matching files in `/src/css` _and its subfolders_ - especially handy if you elected to organize your project folders _by feature_.
-Then we `.pipe()` those source files through each of our plugins (the arguments passed to each `.pipe()`), processing them along the way:
+Inside the callback, we first give `gulp.src()` the location of our `.scss` files.
+The strange-looking wildcard `/**/` instructs Gulp to look for matching files in `/src/css` _and its subfolders_.
+This is especially handy if you elected to organize your project folders _by feature_.
+Then we `.pipe()` those source files through each of our plugins (the arguments passed to each subsequent `.pipe()`), processing them along the way:

-1. The separate `.scss` files are first concatenated into a single `quote-app.scss` file
+1. The separate `.scss` source files are first concatenated into a single `quote-app.scss` file
-2.  the concatenated `.scss` file is then converted to a standard `.css` file
+2.  that file is then converted to a standard `.css` file
 3.  then vendor-prefixed selectors are added based on the config object (ours targets the two most-recent browser versions)
 4.  finally, the processed CSS file is written to `/dist/css/` (Gulp will create folders if they don't already exist)